naiades-jsi/wf-monitor/README.md

 ## Running

+In WF_MONITOR create a file config_mail.json (look at config_mail_example.json).
+To get the password (16-character code), you have to go through [2-Step Verification](https://myaccount.google.com/signinoptions/two-step-verification/enroll-welcome).
+The script is run with the following command `python3 scheduler.py`.
+A mail reporting ... is sent to the receiver specified in the config_mail.json file.

+### Other

 The script is run with the following command `python3 main.py -w [setup]`, where `[setup]` can be one of the setups.
 The following are implemented:

 * `carouge` - monitoring of Carouge workflow